AIHubCentral/docs/assets/RVC Voice Changer/Local/Deiteris' W-Okada Fork.md

 ### Download NVIDIA on Windows

-- The lastest version as of December 7th 2024 is: <u>[nvidia-b2332 (click here to download)](https://huggingface.co/Shadicti/deiteris-Fork/blob/main/voice-changer-windows-nvidia-b2332.zip)</u>
+- The latest version as of December 7th 2024 is: <u>[nvidia-b2332 (click here to download)](https://huggingface.co/Shadicti/deiteris-Fork/blob/main/voice-changer-windows-nvidia-b2332.zip)</u>

 !!!danger
 If you have a GTX 700 card or below, use AMD/Intel version instead.